newabel/lndpytools/README.md

 # lndpytools
 This repository is a collection of handy Python scripts for lightning node management.
 More scripts will be added over time.

+My goal is to use the rapids.ai packages from nVIDIA to speed up the graph computations.
+More dependencies will be required for this speedup.

 ## Available scripts
 ```
 checkchannels.py     LX Identify your least effective channels.
 WIP.